HouzuoGuo/laitos/doc/[Web-service]-the-things-network-LORA-tracker-integration.md

 }
 </pre>

+The message processor is responsible for executing app commands coming in from IoT devices.

-In addition, please enable and configure the [read telemetry record](https://github.com/HouzuoGuo/laitos/wiki/%5BWeb-service%5D-read-telemetry-records) web service, in order to read the location data sent by your IoT devices.
+It may also be useful to enable and configure the [read telemetry record](https://github.com/HouzuoGuo/laitos/wiki/%5BWeb-service%5D-read-telemetry-records) web service, to read the location (if available), RF signal strength, and payload data sent by the IoT devices.

 ## Run

-The service is hosted by web server, therefore remember to [run web server](https://github.com/HouzuoGuo/laitos/wiki/%5BDaemon%5D-web-server#run).
+The web hook is hosted by web server, therefore remember to [run web server](https://github.com/HouzuoGuo/laitos/wiki/%5BDaemon%5D-web-server#run).

 ## Usage

+Create a new API key for the web hook to send downlink messages to your IoT
+devices:

-1. In TTN applications console, navigate to "Integrations", add a new HTTP integration.
-Give the integration an identifier name
+1. Return to TTN console, navigate to the newly created application and then visit "API keys".
-   (so called Process ID), choose the default key for Access Key, and use the laitos web service URL there; use "POST" as the HTTP method, and leave Authorization and custom header blank.
-2. Power up your LoRa IoT device(s).
-In TTN application console, inspect the status of your LoRa IoT device registration, and verify that it is indeed transmitting location data properly.
-3. In web browser, Navigate to laitos web service [read telemetry record](https://github.com/HouzuoGuo/laitos/wiki/%5BWeb-service%5D-read-telemetry-records) to read the location records from your IoT devices.

-If you wish to send app commands from LoRa IoT devices to your laitos server, modify the TTN mapper program running on the IoT devices in this way:

-1. Leave the transmission of TTN mapper-compatible location payload intact.
-2. Write additional program logic to append app command, completed with password, to the transmitted payload.
-The original TTN mapper program transmits location data in exactly 10 bytes, so the app command should start at the 11th byte.
-3. In TTN applications console, leave the decoder program intact - the present decoder program continues to successfully decode location data, the bytes added to payload do not interfere with the decoder.
-3. This web service, upon receiving the transmitted app command, will pick up the app command in addition to location data, and execute the app command using command processor configuration from `HTTPFilters`.
-4. After laitos executes the app command, the web service will ask TTN to transmit the command response to your LoRa IoT devices, TTN calls this "scheduling a downlink message", which will be picked up by your LoRa IoT devices when it makes the next radio transmission.

-Be aware that, sending downlink message (the app command reply) is the latest feature of The Things Network, its reliability leaves a great deal to be desired, and the downlink coverage is far less than the uplink message.
+2. Click "Add API key" and name the new key however you wish.
+3. Choose "Grant all current and future rights"
+   * If you wish, restrict the privileges of the API key to only those related to downlink messages.
+4. Click "Create API key" to finish creating the key, copy down the API key into a note pad.

+Next, create a new web hook for the IoT "application":

+1. Navigate to the newly created applications and then visit "Integrations", "Webhooks".
+2. Click "Add webhook" button and choose "Custom webhook", then fill in the details:
+   * Webhook ID: (name the webhook however you wish)
+   * Webhook format: JSON
+   * Base URL: https://laitos-server.example.com/hard-to-guess-ttn-hook (see `LoraWANWebhookEndpoint`)
+   * Downlink API key: (paste in the key created just now)
+   * Enabled messages: tick "Uplink message" (with an empty path).
+3. Save the web hook.

+### Usage: exchanging text messages with IoT devices

+On the IoT device running [hzgl-lora-communicator](https://github.com/HouzuoGuo/hzgl-lora-communicator), compose a text message using its morse-based input method.
+The device will then start transmitting the text message ("uplink") at regular intervals - usually every 3 minutes.

+Users should visit visit `MessageBankEndpoint` regularly to find the latest text messages coming from IoT devices.

+To send a reply, visit `MessageBankEndpoint` and enter the reply message in the "outgoing" directory of "LoRaWAN" message bank.
+When the communicator IoT device makes its next transmission within 5 minutes of the reply, the web hook will use the LoRaWAN network downlink API to transmit the reply message in a downlink (from IoT gateway to IoT device) message.

+### Usage: use IoT devices to execute an app command

+On the IoT device running [hzgl-lora-communicator](https://github.com/HouzuoGuo/hzgl-lora-communicator), compose an app command using its morse-based input method.
+The device will then start transmitting the app command at regular intervals - usually every 3 minutes.

+When the web hook receives an app command (identified by LoRaWAN message port), it immediately passes the app command to the message processor (configured by `MessageProcessorFilters`) for execution.

+After executing the command, the message processor retains the command response in-memory; when the IoT device transmits the app command again, the message processor will automatically de-duplicate the repeated app command and offers the previous command response to the web hook for a reply.
+The web hook then uses the LoRaWAN network downlink API to transmit the command response in a downlink (from IoT gateway to IoT device) message.

 ## Tips

-For transmitting app commands from IoT device to laitos server:
-- The web service picks up app commands transmitted by your IoT devices from the transmission's raw bytes, which is why the TTN decoder program needs not to be modified to support app command transmission.
-- It is OK to repeatedly transmit the same app command, doing so in fact ensures a higher likelihood of successful delivery.
-  The mechanism that prevents execution of repeated app commands is the same one that powers [phone home telemetry handler](https://github.com/HouzuoGuo/laitos/wiki/%5BApp%5D-phone-home-telemetry-handler)
+- The message bank will only record 99 historical messages in each name-direction combination.
+- LoRaWAN transmission should be kept rather short, larger payload cannot be reliably sent across in either direction.
+The practical limit is about 100 characters in either direction.
+  * The web hook will truncate text message reply and app command response to 100 characters maximum before sending them to IoT devices in downlink messages.